yiliashaw/hexo-theme-prince/README.md

 # Prince

-A SIMPLE and light theme for [Hexo].
+A SIMPLE and CLEAN theme for [Hexo].

 *No categories.
 No share.
 No comment.*